 Note: You can select a linked project file and bind it into the host.
 Binding converts the linked file to a group within the host file.
 You can then edit the group or ungroup objects.
 You can also convert a model group into a link, which saves the group as an external file.
-To bind a linked project, select the link and then click the Bind Link tool in the Modify RVT Links contextual ribbon.
+To bind a linked project, select the link and then click the Bind button on the Options bar.

-You can also insert 2D elements or drafting views created in one Revit project into another project using the Insert from File tool in the Import panel of the Insert ribbon.
+You can also insert 2D elements or drafting views created in one Revit project into another project using the Insert from File command on the File menu.
 You can also insert schedules created in one Revit project into another.
 The inserted schedule retains the formatting of the original Revit project.